Top-down planning of business requirements within an enterprise project plan mapped to a team project

 As work progresses, each team member should update the Remaining Work and Completed Work fields for each of their tasks.
 If more time is required to complete a task, additional time is added to the Remaining Work field.
 Updates are reflected in the rollup of the requirement.

 When a project manager rejects a status update to a requirement, the information appears in the History field, and the Last Approval Status field on the Project Server tab indicates rejected.
 After an update to a work item has been rejected, the work item can no longer be synchronized.
 You must address the rejection status before the work item can be synchronized again.
 You can create a team query to find work items whose update statuses were rejected.
-For more information, see Resolving Conflicts and Managing Rejected Work Item Submissions.
+For more information, see Monitor work item submissions and resolve rejections.